 Space X and Vodacom have stepped in to keep responders and affected communities connected after severe floods destroyed telecommunications infrastructure in Mozambique.

-SpaceX has donated some Starlink terminals that the Communications Regulatory Authority (INCM) has deployed at a number of accommodation and coordination centres.
+SpaceX has donated some Starlink terminals that the Communications Regulatory Authority has deployed at a number of accommodation and coordination centres.

 These provide open, password-free connectivity for responders and affected communities.